113ll3/Ibmclouddocscli/reference/ibmcloud/cli_api_policy.md

   <dt>--source-service-instance-name SOURCE_SERVICE_INSTANCE_NAME</dt>
   <dd>Source service instance name, mutually exclusive with `--source-service-instance-id`.
 If not specified, all instances of the source service are authorized to access.</dd>
   <dt>--source-service-instance-id SOURCE_SERVICE_INSTANCE_ID</dt>
-  <dd>Source service instanceid, mutually exclusive with `--source-service-instance-name`.
+  <dd>Source service instance ID, mutually exclusive with `--source-service-instance-name`.
 If not specified, all instances of the source service are authorized to access.</dd>
   <dt>--source-resource-type</dt>
-  <dd>Resource type of source service</dd>
+  <dd>Resource type of source service.</dd>
   <dt>--target-service-instance-name TARGET_SERVICE_INSTANCE_NAME</dt>
   <dd>Target service instance name, mutually exclusive with `--target-service-instance-id`.
 If not specified, all instances of the target service are authorized to access.</dd>
   <dt>--target-service-instance-id TARGET_SERVICE_INSTANCE_ID</dt>
-  <dd>Target service instance id, mutually exclusive with `--target-service-instance-name`.
+  <dd>Target service instance ID, mutually exclusive with `--target-service-instance-name`.
 If not specified, all instances of the target service are authorized to access.</dd>
   <dt>--target-resource-type</dt>
-  <dd>Resource type of target service</dd>
+  <dd>Resource type of target service.</dd>
   <dt>--output FORMAT</dt>
-  <dd>Specify output format, only 'JSON' is supported.</dd>
+  <dd>Specify output format.
+Only JSON is supported.</dd>
 </dl>

 ## ibmcloud iam authorization-policy-delete